A clean Brexit is becoming increasingly impossible

 European negotiators, going into the final Brexit talks before an EU summit later this month, will not be confident of securing a deal with a Prime Minister whose own future is so uncertain.
 May could draw some comfort from the support of Denmark's finance minister Kristian Jensen, who urged the EU to stop playing a "game" and come to a compromise with the UK.

-According to a pre-briefed statement, May will tell Brussels that the ball is in their court in terms of moving the talks along.
-But the European Commission responded before May even had the opportunity to address her own Parliament, insisting that the ball, in fact, remained firmly in the UK's court and that it was their turn to make concessions.
+On Monday, Theresa May told Brussels that the ball is in their court in terms of moving the talks along.
+But the European Commission responded to a pre-briefing of this statement before May even had the opportunity to address her own Parliament, insisting that the ball, in fact, remained firmly in the UK's court and that it was their turn to make concessions.

 This stalemate is bad news and makes either no deal or a best-case-scenario bad deal the most likely outcome.